-Globally, the dermabrasion technology has been replaced by innovative methods, with lower invasiveness, easier to conduct and providing the same results with less pain and a shorter recovery period, such as different types of chemical peels, laser treatment, microdermabrasion, and others.
+Globally, the dermabrasion technology has been replaced by innovative methods, with lower invasiveness, easier to conduct and providing the same results with less pain and a shorter recovery period, such as different types of chemical peels, laser procedures, microdermabrasion, and others.

-12 to 18 months prior to the procedure, it is necessary to avoid medications containing aromatic retinoids (eg isotretinoin), as these may slow down the healing process and increase the risk of scar development.
+12 to 18 months prior to the procedure, it is necessary to avoid products containing aromatic retinoids (eg isotretinoin), as these may slow down the healing process and increase the risk of scar development.

 Sunburns, active (infected) acne, family history of keloid scarring, as well as a recent or untreated herpes infection are just some of the contraindications to the procedure.
 These conditions increase the risk of developing a secondary infection after the procedure, scar formations, and slow recovery.